c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 - *Redline Stealer* has the ability to present a message box to the user upon execution.
 - *Redline Stealer* communicates with the C2 server using Simple Object Access Protocol (SOAP).
 - *Redline Stealer* exits if it detects the infected machine is from a near Russian countries.
-- *Redline Stealer* executes its modules in random order to potentially evade heuritic detection.
+- *Redline Stealer* executes its modules in random order to potentially evade heuristic detection.

-PLACEHOLDER (Write single paragraph summary here)
+(EXECUTIVE SUMMARY HERE)

 ## Infection Chain

-The infection chain starts with a download of `[BigTitsRoundAsses] 17.12.14 - Jazmyn [1080p].scr` (installer) from `pornleech[.]ch`, which creates three files, an AutoIt interpreter, Batch script, and autoit script.
+The infection chain starts with a download of `[BigTitsRoundAsses] 17.12.14 - Jazmyn [1080p].scr` (installer) from `pornleech[.]ch`, which creates three files, an AutoIt interpreter, Batch script, and AutoIt script.
 The batch script is executed with `cmd.exe` by the installer.
 The process of the initial infection is indicated in Figure 1.

 {{< mermaid >}}
   graph TD